foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

-= 2.2.21 - 2014/08/?? =
+= 2.2.21 - 2014/08/07 =

 * Fix - mobile video is now used if there is no primary video
 * Fix - UI fade out changed from 2 to 5 seconds for touch devices
-* Fix - improved RTMP URL parsing - however use RTMP server and RTMP path separately if possible
+* Fix - improved RTMP URL parsing to support rtmp://server/path/mp4:file-path URLs - however use RTMP server and RTMP path separately if possible
+* Bugfix - sharing buttons were appearing even when disabled globally
+* Pro - YouTube fix for Internet Explorer
+* Pro - Quality switching enabled for HLS and other fixes

 = 2.2.20 - 2014/08/05 =